kvn-dtrx/ds-classification-project_pima-diabetes/readme.md

 ## Repository Organisation

 The organization of the repository follows common conventions and therefore requires little explanation.
-Our analysis notebooks with technical details can be found in [`./notebooks/*.ipynb`](./notebooks).
+Our analysis notebooks (with technical details) are subordinated to [`notebooks/`](./notebooks/).

 ## Installation